List of DC Comics characters: K: King Cobra in other media

+Shondra Kinsolving

+Shondra Kinsolving first appeared in Batman #481 and was created by Doug Moench and Jim Aparo.

+Shondra Kinsolving is a metahuman and the sister of Benedict Asp with the ability to both heal and harm others with a touch.
+During the "Batman: Knightfall" storyline, Kinsolving helped heal Batman after his spine was broken by Bane.

+Bruce wheelchair bound witnesses her alongside Tim Drake's father Jack, being kidnapped by armed men working for her brother.
+He leaves Gotham to rescue them, finally tracking them down in a small village.
+Shondra informs Bruce that she helped her brother murder their father and then became a doctor using her abilities as penance for what she did, often regressing into a childlike state in an effort to regain her lost innocence.
+Shondra and Bruce attempt an ambush on Asp but he is able to subdue both physically.
+To protect Bruce, Shondra initiates a psychic showdown between herself and her sibling, Bruce caught in the middle has his spine healed by a psionic jolt.
+The stress of which renders Shondra in a permanent childlike state and kills Benedict.

+Shondra Kinsolving in other media

+Shondra Kinsolving appears in Batman: Knightfall, voiced by Toks Olagundoye.

 Willoughby Kipling

 Willoughby Kipling is a character in the DC Comics universe.
 He first appeared in Doom Patrol (vol. 2) #31 and was created by Grant Morrison and Richard Case.

 Kipling appears mostly in the Doom Patrol comic series.
 The character was originally intended to be John Constantine, but at the time DC Comics editorial policy limited Constantine's use outside of his own series to preserve the realism of the character.
 Kipling was created as a substitute, and was based upon Richard E. Grant's title character from the British cult film Withnail and I. He appeared intermittently, helping the team against various threats, such as the Cult of the Unwritten Book and the Candlemaker.
 He is a member of the mystic Knights Templar, a coward who practices black magic and is a self-proclaimed expert on the occult.

 Later, Kipling's voice-over appears in JLA Classified #15 (February 2006).
 He and several other magic-users use their knowledge to assist Oracle and the Justice League of America against a mystic threat.